 I am an ASM member.
 Can I just pay Academy dues to become a fellow?

-No. Although the Academy is an honorific arm of ASM, membership in the Academy follows a strict nomination and review process by the current fellows to ensure those who carry the of fellow title meet the rigorous criteria required by the Academy.
+No. Although the Academy is an honorific arm of ASM, membership in the Academy follows a strict nomination and review process by current fellows to ensure those who carry the title of fellow meet the rigorous criteria required by the Academy.

 I have run my lab for 10 years.
 Am I ready for Academy Fellowship?